Richmond VA Itineraries

 Looking to plan a long weekend, family vacation or a romantic holiday in Richmond, VA?
 We’ve got ideas overflowing for things to do, events and itineraries for foodies, beer lovers, history and architectural buffs and outdoor enthusiasts.
 If you’re traveling with kids or coming to the Richmond region with friends, we have an itinerary ready for you!

 Eating your way through the Richmond Region is one of the best ways to see, and eat, everything we have to offer.
 Start your first day in Richmond off with coffee and a croissant at Sub Rosa Bakery in Church Hill.
-Spend the afternoon touring and tasting on a food tour with Real Richmond Food tours before dining at local restaurant.
+Spend the afternoon touring and tasting on a food tour with Real Richmond Food Tours or River City Food Tours before dining at one of our local restaurants.
 Start day 2 with biscuits from Early Bird Biscuit Company or the Fancy Biscuit.
-Have takeout lunch from the Dog and Pig Show at Libby Hill Park and finish up with pie from Proper Pie.
+Have lunch at Tarrant's and finish up with pie from Proper Pie.
 Dine at the Roosevelt or Peter Chang China Cafe and finish your evening with a decadent slice of cake from Shyndigz!

 Kings Dominion should be the first stop for families looking for fun!
 Older kids will get thrills out of the Intimidator and Delirium.
 Planet Snoopy delights younger kids and everybody can swim and slide all summer at Soak City.
 Take the kids to Galaxy Diner for a fun meal and stroll the fun candy and chocolate shops in Carytown.
 Spend the rest of your time exploring the kids areas at Lewis Ginter Botanical Garden and getting up close and personal with animals at Maymont and the Metro Richmond Zoo.